kholland950/columbus-underground-feed/README.md

 cd columbus-underground-feed
 ./gradlew bootRun
 ```
+The app will now be running at http://localhost:8080

 This will use the production build of the frontend.

 ### Running the frontend dev server and watchers